 - Download the app (https://itunes.apple.com/app/phil-klines-unsilent-night/id483509723?mt=8 or search “Phil Kline’s Unsilent Night” in your app store) and play it over a smart device by connecting it to a portable speaker.

 “If inclement weather occurs, the performance will be canceled,” he said.
-“To participate, simply be at the music building before 7:30 p.m. and have a way to play the ‘Unsilent Night’ music.
+“To participate, simply be outside the music building before 6 p.m. and have a way to play the ‘Unsilent Night’ music.
 Music players are not supplied by the host, so please plan on bringing your own music player.”

 Joe Woodard of The Los Angeles Times described the “Unsilent Night” event as, "A dreamy fruitcake of parts, tranquil even through its anarchy."
 And K. Leander Williams in Time Out New York said, “Kline’s luminous, shimmering wash of bell tones is one of the loveliest communal new-music experiences you’ll ever encounter, and it’s never the same twice.”

-Meyer further defined it as a family-friendly event, with people often bringing their children with infants and toddlers in strollers.
+Meyer further defined it as family friendly, with people often bringing their children with infants and toddlers in strollers.

 “‘Unsilent Night’ has in fact become a holiday tradition for many families,” he said.
 “Some families have been doing it for 20 years, and their children have grown up walking ‘Unsilent Night.’”